fanyangCS/fanyangcs.github.io/_projects/vectorstore.md

 - Integrating vector indices with relational databases using relaxed monotonicity. {% cite DBLP:conf/osdi/ZhangXCSXCCH00Y23 %}.
 - Updating a vector index incrementally. {% cite DBLP:conf/sosp/XuLLXCZLYYYCY23 %}.
 - Vector indices can be dense or sparse.
 Instead of represented with separated solutions, they can be unified with one generic design. {% cite 10.1145/3589335.3648338 %}.
-- Attention can be transformed as vector retrieval, thus making sparse attention significantly more efficient. {% cite retrievalattention2024 %}, {% chen2025retroinfervectorstorageapproachscalable %}
+- Attention can be transformed as vector retrieval, thus making sparse attention significantly more efficient. {% cite retrievalattention2024 %}, {% cite chen2025retroinfervectorstorageapproachscalable %}